vladyslavgusakovskiy/azure_task_12_deploy_app_with_vm_extention/README.md

 # Create a Virtual Machine with Powershell

 VMs are deployed with the script, you can deploy as many VMs as you need just by updating one script variable, but you still need to connect to the VM with SSH and install the app manually.
 Well, today we are going to fix it!

 In this task you will learn how to use VM extention to automate deployment of your app to the VM.
+The result script will allow you to deploy a VM and install the todo web app to it without any manuall actions, only by running the Powershell script.

 ## How to complete tasks in this module